Ethics In Business

 It happened that the Contract specialist received the next hint and he told our customer: “We don’t do that”.
 Thankfully, that was the end of it.
 Later, that same customer was very helpful in clearing some difficult bureaucratic red tape concerning deliveries made in his country.

 I am not suggesting that character issues are easy; they are not.
 Our character grows through adversity and opportunities to make ever more difficult decisions — God sees to that.
 But character issues are not ethics issues.
-When we confront a character issue we can sometimes be tempted to call it an ethical dilemma and thus duck some of the annoying, very personal responsibilities and accountabilities that challenge our character.
+When we confront a character issue we can sometimes be tempted to call it an ethics dilemma and thus duck some of the annoying, very personal responsibilities and accountabilities that challenge our character.

 RULES AND DECISION MODELS